Derivative test: Concavity test

 A related but distinct use of second derivatives is to determine whether a function is concave up or concave down at a point.
 It does not, however, provide information about inflection points.
 Specifically, a twice-differentiable function f is concave up if $f(x) > 0$ and concave down if $f(x) < 0$.
 Note that if $f(x) = x^4$, then $x = 0$ has zero second derivative, yet is not an inflection point, so the second derivative alone does not give enough information to determine whether a given point is an inflection point.

 Higher-order derivative test

 The higher-order derivative test or general derivative test is able to determine whether a function's critical points are maxima, minima, or points of inflection for a wider variety of functions than the second-order derivative test.
 As shown below, the second-derivative test is mathematically identical to the special case of n = 1 in the higher-order derivative test.

-Let f be a real-valued, sufficiently differentiable function on an interval $I \subset \R$, let $c \in I$, and let $n \ge 1$ be a natural number.
+Let f be a real-valued, sufficiently differentiable function on an interval $I \subseteq \R$, let $c \in I$, and let $n \ge 1$ be a natural number.
 Also let all the derivatives of f at c be zero up to and including the n-th derivative, but with the (n + 1)th derivative being non-zero: